In recent years, we've been hearing terms like AR and VR more and more often.

 What is the difference between AR and VR?

-AR is a technology that overlays and displays digital content within the real world, allowing users to experience expanding reality through mobile devices, etc.
+AR is a technology that overlays digital content onto the real world, allowing users to experience an augmented reality through mobile devices.

-Meanwhile, VR is a technology that allows users to enter a virtual space created by a computer, allowing users to experience "virtual reality" that makes the virtual space feel like the real world through a VR headset.
+VR, on the other hand, is a technology that allows users to enter a computer-generated virtual space, allowing them to experience "virtual reality" through a VR headset, making the virtual space feel like the real world.

-XR is a general term for technologies such as AR, VR, and MR, in which virtual objects interact in real time with AR, VR, and XR.
+Technologies such as AR, VR, and MR, which allow the real world and virtual objects to interact in real time, are collectively called XR.

-XR's technology can be used in a wide range of ways, from entertainment such as games to business efficiency and training, making it ideal for promotion as it is easy to capture the hearts of customers.
+XR technology can be used in a wide range of applications, from entertainment like games to business purposes like improving work efficiency and training.
+Its ability to easily capture the hearts of customers makes it ideal for promotions.

-This is a useful resource that introduces how to utilize the latest technologies such as XR in business, along with examples such as tourism experiences and promoting economic benefits.
+This is a useful resource that introduces how to utilize cutting-edge technologies such as XR in business, along with examples of tourism experiences and promoting economic benefits.

 ![[AR experience available] The dinosaurs start moving on the spot!
 Examples of use of AR dinosaurs and their introduction points](https://promotion.ar-works.jp/wp-content/uploads/2025/07/icatch.jpeg)